dymaxionlabs/ap-latam-web/README.md

 ## Develop

-Simply run `npm start` to start the development server.
-For a production build, run `npm run build`.
+Simply run `yarn start` to start the development server.

+For a production build, run `yarn build`.

 ### Update datasets